apache/pulsar/site2/docs/admin-api-overview.md

 ### REST API

-You can find documentation for the REST API exposed by Pulsar [brokers](reference-terminology.md#broker) in [this reference document](reference-rest-api.md).
+You can find documentation for the REST API exposed by Pulsar [brokers](reference-terminology.md#broker) in this reference {@inject: rest:document:/}.

 ### Java admin client